iOS 17 update Draining Your iPhone Battery Life? Lets fix the problem!

 If you don’t want to make the change, at least you understand what’s contributing to your battery drain.
 And you can act accordingly.

-In some cases Iphones recommend you to change your battery or something else.
+In some cases, iPhones recommend you to change your battery or something else.
 If you don’t see the Battery Life Suggestions section, your iPhone doesn’t currently see any ways to improve battery life via Settings.
 However, we’ll have to respectfully disagree about what settings tell us.
-Check out the troubleshooting steps below for more ways to save your iPhone’s battery in iOS 15 and earlier too.
+Check out the troubleshooting steps below for more ways to save your iPhone’s battery in iOS 17 and earlier too.

 Check Battery Health

-You can check out your Battery Health in setting and can choose whether to replace it or not.
+You can check out your Battery Health in settings and can choose whether to replace it or not.
 To see what is your iPhone battery health;

 - Open Settings on your iPhone or iPad.